mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 ### Setting up database and Launching the Server

-For this first go to each server's folder
+For this first step go to each server's folder
 (ex: /var/repo/logserver for *Log Server*) in the guest's machines and run the following commands
 (with an example output for the *Log Server*: